John Rigby (politician): Legal career

 The story of how Rigby came to the Bar may be found on pg.
 120 of the 1958 memoir “B-berry and I Look Back”, by Dornford Yates.

 In 1875 Rigby was appointed junior counsel to the Treasury.
 In 1881 he "took silk", becoming a Queen's Counsel.
 He distinguished himself as an advocate, and was frequently involved in bringing appeals to the judicial committee of the House of Lords.
 Rigby was twice briefly a Liberal Party Member of Parliament.
 He was elected as MP for the Wisbech division of Cambridgeshire at the 1885 general election, but lost the seat when another election was held in 1886.

 In 1892 Rigby returned to parliament, when he was among a number of Liberals who gained seats from the government parties in Scotland.
 He was elected at Forfarshire, unseating the Liberal Unionist, James Barclay.
-He was appointed Solicitor-General for England in William Gladstone's new government, and received a knighthood on 26 November 1892.
-On 3 May 1894 Rigby became Attorney-General for England.
+He was appointed Solicitor General for England and Wales in William Gladstone's new government, and received a knighthood on 26 November 1892.
+On 3 May 1894 Rigby became Attorney General for England and Wales.

 On 19 October 1894 he vacated his Commons seat when he was appointed a Lord Justice of Appeal, in succession to Sir Horace Davey.
 He was sworn of the Privy Council at the same time.
 He served on the Court of Appeal until his retirement in 1901, when he was granted an annuity of £3,500.